“He had several holes to old barriers on his property, Doctor Curtis.”

 Word of Toriel’s yelling caught on as everyone started to run within ear shot, and others spread the word of what she had said.
 Run.
 Run.

 Sans needed rest but he had enough going on that he also felt restless.
 So, it didn’t help when he heard shouts of run outside his window.
 He got up and looked out, seeing swarms of monsters running.
 Uh oh.
 “Frisk, get up, something’s happening.”
 He looked back and she was almost instantly up.
 She was still a little weary with whatever those scientists did, but she was good enough for what they had to do.

 “Sans!”
 Papyrus slammed the door open.
 “I have Al and Juleyard.”
 He did, they were both in each of his arms, confused.
 “Everyone is running, we should run too!”

 Yep.
 Sans and Frisk moved downstairs, Sans watching Frisk a little, making sure she didn’t fall, and then ran to the front door.
 As they started to run, they tried to find out more.
 The request to run was from Toriel.
 “Keep up with her,” Sans insisted as he left Frisk to Papyrus.
 “I’ll be back.”
 He took shortcuts backward in short bursts, until he saw her.

 Toriel was almost out of breath, but she didn’t need to tell him what was going on.
-“Fuck.
-Me.”
+“We’re.
+Screwed.”
 There was no space, no room, no survival.
-It was an angry fire, horizontal with no end that he could see, shooting over the entire mountain.
+From the top to the bottom of the mountain.
+It was an angry fire with no end that he could see, shooting over the entire mountain.
 Nothing stopped it’s path.
 Nothing could survive it.
 It was so hot, even the hottest monsters could not survive that.
 He heard the screams behind Toriel, the monsters that were too small and weak that couldn’t keep up the pace.